plzin/plzin.github.io/posts/perm-poly.md

 we could find a polynomial representation for any function $\Z_n\rightarrow \Z_n$, which is not possible, as not every function is representable by a polynomial.

-There is however another formulation of the problem as a system of linear equations, which can be generalized from fields to the ring $\Z_n$ and lets us apply the results from [Part 2](/posts/linear-systems-mod-n).
+There is, however, another formulation of the problem as a system of linear equations, which can be generalized from fields to the ring $\Z_n$ and lets us apply the results from [Part 2](/posts/linear-systems-mod-n).